MrRoboto7/soft_uart/README.md

 ## Loading
-Before loading use to get the 'offset' of the gpio
+Before loading get the 'offset' of the gpio
 ```
 ls -d /sys/class/gpio/gpiochip*
 ```